Pangeamt/dkpro_cassis_tools/README.md

     dump_cas_to_zip_file(cas, f)
 ```

-## Combine sentences for multiple cas
+## Combine sentences from one or more cas
 ```python
 from dkpro_cassis_tools import load_cas_from_zip_file
 from dkpro_cassis_tools import dump_cas_to_zip_file